-SWANA’s updated Managing Integrated Solid Waste Management Systems is designed to improve the knowledge of individuals that manage municipal solid waste management systems, addressing the many and varied duties of the solid waste system manager.
-Master concepts of planning, developing and managing solid waste systems are discussed along with specific system management issues.
-The course is intended for current and future managers and operators of government solid waste management systems and other industry professionals that may work in an advisory or consulting capacity with municipal waste managers.
+SWANA’s updated Managing Integrated Solid Waste Management Systems is designed to improve the knowledge of individuals who manage municipal solid waste management systems, this course addresses the many and varied duties of the solid waste system manager.
+Concepts such as planning, developing, and managing solid waste systems are discussed.
+Managing Integrated Solid Waste Management Systems is intended for current and future managers and operators of government solid waste management systems and other industry professionals who may work in an advisory or consulting capacity with municipal waste managers.

 This course gives waste management professionals an excellent grounding in the various issues involved in the management of solid waste systems including:

 - Facility Basics (landfills, transfer stations, waste-to-energy facilities)

 - Collection Systems